The unpredictable Faroe Islands weather

 What is the weather like in the Faroe Islands?
 Which clothes would suit the weather in the Faroe Islands?
+What are the seasons like and what will the temperature be like?
 Here is your short guide to the weather in the Faroe Islands.

 The locals are used to rainy days.
-If you visit Faroe Islands in June, you will experience less rain as this is the month with least rain.
-December/January are the two months with most clouds and rain.
+If you visit the Faroe Islands in June, you will experience less rain as this is the month with the least rain.
+December and January are the two months with the most clouds and rain.

 On a dark late autumn morning, you may scrape frost off the front car screen.
 The first half of the day may offer mist and rain.
 At twelve o’clock you might get a glimpse of the sun and in the afternoon you will be blown about by gusts of autumn wind.